jxchen01/jxchen01.github.io/_posts/2016-01-01-3D-Fibrin-Network-Segmentation.md

 comments: true
 ---

-# 3D Fibrin Network (interlacing tubular structures) Segmentation
+# 3D Fibrin Network (interlacing tubular structures) Segmentation and Structure Identification

 Fibrin network is an essential strucutre during the formation of blood clots.
 Quantitive analysis of the topological and morphological strucutres of the networks plays a critical role in the study of thrombus.